theRealAph/ScopeLocals/README.md

 Like a thread-local variable, a scoped value has multiple incarnations, one per thread.
 The particular incarnation that is used depends on which thread calls its methods.
 Unlike a thread-local variable, a scoped value is written once and is then immutable, and is available only for a bounded period during execution of the thread.

 A scoped value is used as shown below.
-Some code calls `ScopedValue.where(...)` to _bind_ a value to the current thread's incarnation of the variable for the lifetime of the call to the `run(...)` method in that thread.
-The lambda expression passed to the `run(...)` method, and any method called directly or indirectly from that lambda expression, can read the scoped value via its `get()` method.
+Some code calls `ScopedValue.where(...)`, presenting a scoped value and the object to which it is to be bound.
+The call to `run` _binds_ the scoped value, providing an incarnation that is specific to the current thread, then executes the lambda expression passed as argument.
+During the lifetime of the `run(...)` call, the lambda, or any method called directly or indirectly from that lambda expression, can read the scoped value via its `get()` method.
 After the `run(...)` method finishes, the binding is destroyed.

 ```
 final static ScopedValue<...> V = new ScopedValue<>();